kuiper2000/chaos_and_predictability/_sources/week5/week5.md

 ## Connections between Liouville equation and ensemble forecasts

 OK, now we know the mathematical meaning (geometric meaning) of a Jacobian matrix and determinant.
-To further understand the their roles in Liouville equation, let's first take a what Joseph Liouville found in 1838.
+To further understand the their roles in LE, let's first take a what Joseph Liouville found in 1838.
 For a dynamical system with third order differential terms

 ```{math}
 :label: eq43